ezbot-ai/docs/docs/03-get-started/05-install.md

 - Tracking code must be loaded on _every_ page of your website.
 - You may optionally add a call to `trackRewardEvent` to optimize for a specific user action, or use [Page View Events as rewards in ezbot](/get-started/rewards#page-view-events).

+## via Google Tag Manager (GTM)

+If you have Google Tag Manager installed, you can install ezbot with just a few clicks.
+[Follow the steps in our new GTM Installation Guide here.](../04-guides/installation//02-google-tag-manager.md)

 ## via JavaScript Snippet

 The easiest way to install ezbot is to use our JavaScript Snippet.
 The JavaScript Snippet is a small piece of code that you add to your website.
 It will automatically load the ezbot library and start tracking your users.